Skip to content

 Azure portal - new application button

-You will need to have one of the following Azure AD roles in order to create a new application
+You will need to have one of the following Azure AD roles in order to create a new application: Global Administrator or Application Administrator.

 Azure portal - Create your own application button